 The Orientation and Mobility Program is funded through a combination of community support and grants from organizations such as Metro.
 We rely upon financial contributions from local corporations, foundations, service organizations and individuals.

-Senior Director, Employee and Community Services
+Vice President, Employee and Community Services

 Appointments outside of hours can be made on request.